St. Petersburg Elder Law Lawyers

 Protecting the Rights of Seniors in Our Community

-The elder law attorneys at Hill Law Group in St. Petersburg are a resource to their clients because they understand their clients’ needs may extend beyond basic legal services.
+The elder law attorneys at Hill & Kinsella in St. Petersburg are a resource to their clients because they understand their clients’ needs may extend beyond basic legal services.
 They stay informed and connected to the local networks of professionals who serve the elder population throughout Pinellas County.

-An elderly law attorney deals with legal issues that impact an elderly client's:
+An elder law attorney deals with legal issues that impact an elderly client's:

 - Health and personal care planning, which include powers of attorney and living wills, lifetime planning, and family issues